tkhamez/eve-sso-php/README.md

     // Optionally, use your own HTTP client.
     httpClient: new GuzzleHttp\Client(),

-    // Optionally add a logger to log exception that are caught from libraries
+    // Optionally add a logger to log exceptions that are caught from libraries
     // (any class implementing Psr\Log\LoggerInterface, the example uses monolog/monolog
     // which is not included in this package).
     logger: new Monolog\Logger('SSO', [new Monolog\Handler\StreamHandler('/path/to/logfile')])